askomics/flaskomics/docs/tutorial.md

 !!!
 Hands-on
     1. Click on the name and enter `Over-expressed genes on a growth QTL`
-    2. press `enter` key
+    2. Press the `Enter` key

     ![Table of results](img/results_table.png){: .center}

 The **Action** column contain buttons to perform certain action:

-- Preview: show a results preview on the bottom of the table
+- Preview: Show a results preview on the bottom of the table
 - Download: Download the results (TSV file)
 - Edit: Edit the query with the query builder
-- SPARQL: edit the query with a SPARQL editor for advanced users
+- SPARQL: Access the generated SPARQL query for the result

 For more information about the Results page, please head [here](results.md)

 !!!
 Hands-on
-    1. Download the results file on your computer using <btn class="white">Download</btn> button.
+    1. Download the results file on your computer using the <btn class="white">Download</btn> button.

-The "Edit" button can be used to simply replay the query after changing some parameters.
+The <btn class="white">Edit</btn> button can be used to simply replay the query after changing some parameters.

 !!!
 Hands-on
     1. Edit the query, and replace "growth" with another term of interest (such as "anxiety").